fulldecent/sandy-blaster/DESIGN.md

 ### Email sending

+### Email sending

 - **Description**: Send emails to all contacts using the Mailgun API.
 - **Functionality**:
   - Configure Mailgun API key and domain via form inputs (stored in IndexedDB).
   - Validate API key and domain as non-empty (red/green styling).
-  - Send emails in batches (default: min of 100 or 10% of total contacts).
+  - Send emails in parallel (10 concurrent workers) to all contacts.
+  - Omit CC field from Mailgun request if `recipient_cc` is empty.
   - Update `sent_at` (ISO timestamp) and `status` ("sent" or "failed: [error]") for each contact.
   - Retry failed sends (max 3 attempts).
   - Display progress bar and ETA (based on elapsed time and remaining contacts).